 - The Bottom Line

-Because teakwood is sturdy and naturally hydrophobic, it’s unnecessary to lose sleep over leaving teak furniture out in the open.
-However, you will want to clean the pieces regularly to preserve their original golden-brown luster.
+Because teakwood is sturdy and naturally hydrophobic, it can be left outdoors year-round.
+However, you will want to clean any teak furniture pieces regularly to preserve their original golden-brown luster.

-When left to age naturally, teakwood loses its honey tone and turns into a silver-gray patina.
-Moreover, wooden outdoor furniture can easily fall prey to mold and mildew, which discolors it further.
+When left to age, teakwood loses its honey tone and turns into a silver-gray patina.
+Moreover, wooden outdoor furniture can easily fall prey to mold and mildew, which causes further discoloration.

-There’s no reason to panic.
-With a simple routine and a little elbow grease, you can keep your teak furniture in top condition for years to come.
+Fortunately, you don’t have to resign yourself to letting your teak furniture change shades.
+With a simple routine and a little elbow grease, you can keep your teak furniture in top condition (and color) for years to come.

 In this post, we’ll walk you through the basics of how to clean teak furniture.
-But first, let’s understand why teakwood changes color over time.
+But first, let’s dive into why teakwood changes color over time.

-Unlike other wood species, teak can retain its natural oils and rubber even after being processed.
-This helps it withstand hard rains, severe snowstorms, and scorching summers with ease.
+Unlike other wood species, teak retains its natural oils and rubber even after being processed.
+This helps it withstand hard rains, severe snowstorms, and even scorching summer temperatures.

 As the teak is subjected to UV rays, wind, and other elements, it oxidizes and loses its oils.
-This causes the wood to change colors from golden-brown to silver-gray.
-Remember, this is a purely cosmetic transformation and does not affect the wood’s structural integrity in any way.
+This causes the wood to change colors from golden brown to silver-gray.

 Other factors that contribute to teak weathering include: